lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

           |-----W=1, FCN=6----->|
           |-----W=1, FCN=5----->|
           |-----W=1, FCN=4----->|
-          |--W=1, FCN=7 + MIC-->|MIC checked: success =>
+          |--W=1, FCN=7 + MIC-->| Integrity check: success
           |<---- ACK, W=1 ------|
+        (End)
 ~~~~
-{: #Fig-Example-Win-NoLoss-NACK title='Transmission in ACK-on-Error mode of an IPv6 packet carried by 11 fragments, with MAX_WIND_FCN=6 and no loss.'}
+{: #Fig-Example-Win-NoLoss-NACK title='Transmission in ACK-on-Error mode of a SCHC Packet fragmented in 11 tiles, with one tile per SCHC Fragment, MAX_WIND_FCN=6 and no lost SCHC Fragment.'}

-{{Fig-Example-Rel-Window-NACK-Loss}} illustrates the transmission in ACK-on-Error mode of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and three lost fragments.
+{{Fig-Example-Rel-Window-NACK-Loss}} illustrates the transmission in ACK-on-Error mode of a SCHC Packet fragmented in 11 tiles, with one tile per SCHC Fragment, MAX_WIND_FCN=6 and three lost SCHC Fragments.

 ~~~~
          Sender             Receiver